 When most of us think of outdoor recreation in Salt Lake City, what automatically comes to mind are the rugged canyons of the Wasatch.
 We are indeed fortunate to have scenic wilderness within an hour’s drive of pretty much anywhere in the valley.

-But despite our proximity to majestic peaks, it can be hard for the over-busy among us to carve out time to visit our wilderness areas.
+But despite our proximity to majestic peaks, it can be hard for the over-busy among us to carve out time to visit our wilderness areas for get a online payday loans for bad credit.
 The good news is that our city has set aside little oases of green throughout the valley, places where we can enjoy a quick, replenishing outdoor respite.
 The City of Salt Lake’s Open Space Lands Program is committed to making it possible for all of us to be able to sit, walk, run or bike under open skies in our own neighborhoods.

 It’s even more meaningful to visit our city’s green spaces when we know we’ve played a part preserving them.
 In 2012, as part of Mayor Ralph Becker’s commitment to boost livability in our city, the Open Space Lands Program initiated a new program called Adopt-a-Spot.
 The program calls on volunteers to adopt an area of their neighborhood green spaces to tend for a year.